Grete Hermann: Early life and education

-Hermann studied mathematics at Göttingen under Emmy Noether and Edmund Landau, where she achieved her PhD in 1926.
-Her doctoral thesis, The Question of Finitely Many Steps in Polynomial Ideal Theory (Die Frage der endlich vielen Schritte in der Theorie der Polynomideale), published in Mathematische Annalen, is the foundational paper for modern computer algebra.
+Her PhD thesis, The Question of Finitely Many Steps in Polynomial Ideal Theory (Die Frage der endlich vielen Schritte in der Theorie der Polynomideale) is the foundational paper for modern computer algebra.
 It first established the existence of algorithms (including complexity bounds) for many of the basic problems of abstract algebra, such as ideal membership for polynomial rings.
-Hermann's algorithm for primary decomposition is still in contemporary use.
+Hermann's algorithm for primary decomposition is used in modern computing.